 Ms Nguyen Thi Thanh An is based in Hanoi.
 She joined ACIAR in December 2007 as an Assistant Country Manager and became Country Manager in 2014.
 An has extensive experience as a professional communicator, working in both private and public sectors.
-She completed her master’s degree at University of Queensland in 2013, with a major in communications for development.
-An contributed to the development of the recent ACIAR Vietnam Strategy and the Australia in Vietnam Agriculture Strategy, which won the Gold Standard Award for Country or Trade Promotion at the Public Affairs Asia Gold Standard Awards 2018.
-In 2020, An was awarded an Australian Public Service Medal for her outstanding public service in fostering the Australia–Vietnam bilateral relationship in agricultural research.
+She completed her master degree at University of Queensland in 2013, with a major in communications for development.
+An was awarded the Australian Public Service Medal in 2020 for her contribution to the development of the Australia–Vietnam relationship in agricultural research.

 Dr Pratibha Singh